 Zimbardo began delving into the psychology of heroism with Medical College of Wisconsin professor Zeno Franco in a 2006 article for UC-Berkeley’s Greater Good Magazine.
 Zimbardo and Franco asked readers to consider the banality of evil—the idea that “under certain conditions and social pressures, ordinary people can commit acts that would otherwise be unthinkable”—and then to contemplate the opposite: “Is it also possible that heroic acts are something that anyone can perform, given the right mindset and conditions?”
 Their case in point: After planes struck the World Trade Center on September 11, 2001, four seemingly ordinary men chose not to evacuate but to search the upper floors of the North Tower and, using only crowbars and flashlights, helped 70 people to safety.
 The men perished when the tower collapsed.

-In his 2008 TED Talk, “The Psychology of Evil,” Zimbardo defines heroism as taking a personal risk for the common good when others are passive.
+In his 2008 TED Talk, “The Psychology of Evil,” Zimbardo defines heroism as taking a personal risk for the common good while others remain passive.
 The risks might be substantial: losing money, social status or credibility, or endangering oneself or one’s family members.
 He suggests there’s power in picturing oneself as a “hero in waiting,” an idea he calls “heroic imagination.”
-And he discusses the potential value of training children to be heroes by preparing them mentally to intervene in challenging situations—to stand up to a bully, help a stranger or speak up on behalf of another.
+And he discusses the potential value of mentally preparing children to intervene in challenging situations—to stand up to a bully, help a stranger or speak up on behalf of another.

 The number of researchers focused on heroism has since “expanded exponentially,” says Franco, who studies the social psychology of heroic action.
 Still, research in the fledgling field is limited, and social science can’t yet explain why some people act heroically while others stand by.
 It’s also not yet clear whether heroism training is effective.